-For the purpose of this study, the NCHA survey component provided the demographic information we needed for sample assessment and for control of the analyses.
-We developed the VRBB Insert to be used in conjunction with the spring 2002 implementation of the NCHA survey, using modified items from the Discomfort with Sexism Scale, the College Date Rape Attitudes and Behavior Survey, and additional items we developed ourselves.
+For the purpose of this study, the NCHA29 survey component provided the demographic information we needed for sample assessment and for control of the analyses.
+We developed the VRBB Insert to be used in conjunction with the spring 2002 implementation of the NCHA survey, using modified items from the Discomfort with Sexism Scale,26 the College Date Rape Attitudes and Behavior Survey,30 and additional items we ourselves developed.

-We designed the VRBB Insert to assess students' attitudes and behaviors regarding violence and sexual assault, as well as to measure their perceptions of the typical WWU student on the same topics.
-For this research, we focused on questions from two categories: (a) the importance of consent before sexual intimacy and (b) willingness to intervene in situations that could lead to sexual assault.
-Table 2 provides the wording for each of the six questions on importance of consent and willingness to intervene that we used in this study.
+We designed the VRBB Insert to assess students' attitudes and behaviors about violence and sexual assault, as well as to measure their perceptions of the typical WWU student on the same topics.
+For this research, we focused on questions from 2 categories: (a) the importance of consent before sexual intimacy and (b) willingness to intervene in situations that could lead to sexual assault.
+For the wording of each of the 6 questions on importance of consent and willingness to intervene that we used in this study, see Table 2.